 About Lina Cui

-The Cui lab explores the biochemical activities of carbohydrate processing enzymes involved in cancer progression and metastasis, thereby guiding the development of therapeutic and diagnostic molecules or tools for various types of cancers.
+The Cui lab explores the biochemical activities of glycan processing enzymes and develops therapeutic and diagnostic molecules or tools for various types of cancer and age-related diseases (e.g. diabetes, neurodegeneration, etc).
 The interdisciplinary program integrates organic chemistry, molecular and cellular biology, and molecular imaging.
-Our current research centers on a key enzyme called heparanase, and we are developing molecular probes to study the precise modes of heparanase activity using molecular imaging; we are also developing diagnostic tools and drug molecules for cancers with high metastatic potential; meanwhile we are developing new chemistries to enhance efficiency of imaging and therapy.
+Our current research explores the biochemistry of heparanase, a key enzyme involved in the remodeling of extracellular matrix.
+We are developing molecular probes to study the precise modes of heparanase activity using molecular imaging, as well as diagnostic tools and drug molecules targeting heparanase and related enzymes.
+Our lab also develops molecular tools to detect senescence and DNA damage, and we have applied these molecules in various collaborative projects to explore the progression of diabetes, neurodegeneration and other age-related diseases.